synth-bio-evo/mave2imap/README.md

 ---
 ### Testing
 *Requires about >= 64 Gb RAM to process the full dataset.
 If you do not dispose of this amount of RAM you can create smaller .fastq.gz files by using the following command:*

 >gunzip -cd \<file>.fastq.gz | head -n 1600000 | gzip > <file_400k_reads>.fastq.gz

 - *Replace "\<file>" by your filename*
 - *It will extract and compress 1,6x10⁶ lines from "\<file>.fastq.gz", corresponding to 4x10⁵ reads, and create  "<file_400k_reads>.fastq.gz"*
-#### *1) Create a folder to download required files and run the test* :construction:
+#### *1) Create a folder to download required data and run the test* :construction:
 >mkdir /tmp/test
 >cd /tmp/test